gdcc/dvcli/README.md

 - Create a virtualenv or use [asdf](https://asdf-vm.io) to create non-system python env
 - Run `pip install --editable .` from the cloned repo root to install
 - Run `dvcli`
+- When hacking on the files, you can simply run the tool again - the choosen installation method enables magically using it without reinstall.

 ## Ideas